mar-wash/Ethel-cain-dariacore/README.md

-i forgive it all as it come back to me
+i forgive it all as it comes back to me